jylisadoney/intro-excel/8-more.md

 * Left click `Personal`
 * Double-click the template you want to use

-Excel will then create a new workbook that is based on this template.
+Excel will then create a new workbook based on this template.

-**Make sure to save this new workbook**

 ## Conditional formatting